AustinTSchaffer/Notebook/Coding Project Ideas/Coming Up With Ideas for a Side Project.md

 - Find a way to use the data for something productive, like visualizing the increasing frequency of events that might be related to global warming
 - Find a way to process/store the data in a format that better suits the application

-You can also join data competitions on [Kaggle](https://kaggle.com/) and [DrivenData](https://www.drivendata.org/competitions/), some with cash prizes.

 Other data sources / programming competition sites:

 - https://data.worldbank.org/